SugKrona/cs81-module3a-github/REFLECTION.md

 ## What did you learn about using Git and GitHub?

--Through this assignment, I learned how to initialize and configure a local Git repository, stage and commit code changes, and synchronize those changes with a remote GitHub repository.
+- Through this assignment, I learned how to initialize and configure a local Git repository, stage and commit code changes, and synchronize those changes with a remote GitHub repository.
 The experience helped me understand how commits create a timeline of progress and how GitHub acts as a centralized platform for storing and managing code collaboratively.

 ## What was most confusing or frustrating?